-The pre-explosion epochs $\phi<-20$~d is also interesting in that figure for two aspects.
-First, the $\phi [-50, -20]$~d phase range was not considered for forced-photometry baseline correction (see \drpaper{Smith et al.}).
-Therefore, it allows us to test the quality of this procedure.
-We see in Fig.~\ref{fig:lcresidual_main} that the residual are indeed well centered on zero with a scatter of one, as it should.
-Second, since we see no significant excess in the $\phi [-40, -20]$~d period displayed in that figure, we can exclude the existence of systematic significant pre-explosion features.
+The pre-explosion epoch ($\phi<-20$~d) in Fig.~\ref{fig:lcresidual_main} is also interesting for two reasons.
+First, the $\phi [-50, -20]$~d phase range was not considered during the forced-photometry baseline correction (see (Smith et al., in prep.).
+Therefore, this allowed us to test the quality of this procedure, which consisted (1) of shifting the light-curve fluxes to account for potential SN contamination or defects in the reference images, and (2) of scaling the measured flux errors to have a pull scatter of one when only noise is expected.
+Fig.~\ref{fig:lcresidual_main} shows that the residuals are centered close to zero with a scatter of one, as expected.
+Second, because there is no significant excess in the $\phi \in[-40, -20]$~d period, we can exclude the existence of systematic significant pre-explosion features.

-At epochs following the explosion, one can notice many small to medium size deviations to the expected model as shown Fig.~\ref{fig:lcresidual_main} These are discussed in detail in Sect.~\ref{sec:lcres}.
+At epochs following the explosion, the model shows many small- to medium-size deviations from what is expected, as shown in Fig.~\ref{fig:lcresidual_main}.
+These are discussed in detail in Sect.~\ref{sec:lcres}.